 If you have trees in your yard, you're inevitably left cleaning up after Mother Nature every spring and fall.

-Gas chippers come in different styles such as walk-behind chipper/shredder vacuums, heavy-duty chippers without shredding capability, and heavy-duty chipper/shredders.
-These chipping machines are capable of chipping branches anywhere from 1 1/2" in diameter all the way up to 7" in diameter.
+Gas chippers are larger and more powerful than their electric counterparts.
+These chipping machines are capable of chipping branches anywhere from 1 1/2 inches in diameter all the way up to seven inches in diameter.